astrokd/learning-journal/README.md

 #### Growth Mindset

 Growth Mindset is the idea that learning is a growth process where mistakes, errors, and obsticales are all part of the process.

+A fixed mindset would be the opposite of that where you finding difficulty or make mistakes and use this experience as a reason to not continue.